Robust Optimization with Decision-Dependent Information Discovery: Introduction

-\paragraph{Worst-Case Regret Optimization.} \newpv{Our work also} relates to two-stage worst-case absolute regret minimization problems.
-These have received a lot of attention in the last decade as they are often seen as being less conservative than their utility maximizing counterparts, see e.g., \cite{Assavapokee2008a,Assavapokee2008b,Zhang2011,Jiang2013,NG2013483,Chen2014,NING2018425,poursoltani19Regret}, and the references therein.
-To the best of our knowledge, our paper is the first to investigate worst-case regret minimization problems in the presence of endogenous uncertain parameters, and existing approaches cannot be readily applied in the presence of uncertain parameters whose time of revelation is decision-dependent.
+\paragraph{Worst-Case Regret Optimization.} Finally, our work relates to two-stage worst-case absolute regret minimization problems, see e.g., \cite{Assavapokee2008a,Assavapokee2008b,Zhang2011,Jiang2013,NG2013483,Chen2014,NING2018425}, and~\cite{poursoltani19Regret}.
+To the best of our knowledge, our paper is the first to investigate worst-case regret minimization problems in the presence of uncertain parameters whose time of revelation is decision-dependent.

-\newpv{\paragraph{Interpretable Optimization.} Finally, our paper relates to solution approaches for decision-making under uncertainty that seek to provide interpretable solutions, see e.g.,~\cite{Caramanis_FiniteAdaptability,Koc2015, Hanasusanto2015, Hanasusanto2016,McCarthyijcai2018}, and \cite{bertsimas2019price}.
-None of these works apply to problems involving uncertain parameters whose time of revelation is decision-dependent such as the ones we investigate in this work. }